Budapest Ferenc Liszt International Airport: Name

-Originally called Budapest Ferihegy International Airport (Budapest Ferihegy Nemzetközi Repülőtér), on 25 March 2011 it was officially renamed Budapest Liszt Ferenc International Airport in honor of the Hungarian pianist and composer Franz Liszt (Modern Hungarian: Liszt Ferenc).
+Originally called Budapest Ferihegy International Airport (Budapest Ferihegy Nemzetközi Repülőtér), on 25 March 2011 it was officially renamed Budapest Liszt Ferenc International Airport in honour of the Hungarian pianist and composer Franz Liszt (Modern Hungarian: Liszt Ferenc).
 Popularly, the airport is still called Ferihegy as before.

-Ferihegy is the name of the neighborhood around the airport.
+Ferihegy is the name of the neighbourhood around the airport.
 The name is derived from that of Ferenc Xavér Mayerffy (1776–1845), the former owner of an estate who established vineyards and contributed to the development of viticulture in Pest-Buda.
 "Feri" is a diminutive form of Ferenc while "hegy" means mountain.
-In fact, the area is almost totally flat; but originally there was a 147 m high sandy hillock which was leveled in the 1940s during the construction of the airport.
+In fact, the area is almost totally flat; but originally there was a 147 m high sandy hillock which was levelled in the 1940s during the construction of the airport.

 History

 Designing and construction (1939–1944)

+Since 1937, Budapest's primary airport had been Budaörs Airport.
+However, within two years of its opening, it was already apparent that Budaörs was obsolete.
+It could not be expanded due to surrounding hills, and its runways were also inadequate.

 In 1938, the idea of building a new airport in Budapest was born.
-The area in the boundary of three settlements (Pestszentlőrinc, Rákoshegy and Vecsés) was assigned as the area of the new airport.
+The area at the boundary of three settlements (Pestszentlőrinc, Rákoshegy and Vecsés) was assigned as the area of the new airport.
 The airport was intended as jointly for civil-military-sporting purposes.
 Civil facilities were to be built up in the northwestern section and military ones in the southwestern section.
 Just as for each building, a public tender was invited for the designing and construction of the traffic building.

 In December 1939, upon an announcement of the results of the tender invited in September that year, the designs of Károly Dávid Jr. (1903–1973) were chosen.
 The designer, who was one of the originators of modern Hungarian architectural art, dreamt of a building which resembled an aircraft from the top-side view.
 The work commenced in 1942.
 To approach the airport from the city, a 16 km high-speed road was constructed between 1940 and 1943, which, after improvements, remains in use today.

 The military buildings were constructed parallel to the civil construction from 1940 but, due to the war situation, faster.
 Aviation started at the airport in 1943.
 In wartime, the civil construction slowed down and then stopped at the beginning of 1944.
 Towards the end of World War II, many of the airport buildings were damaged.
 By the end of 1944, Budapest and its airport were under Soviet occupation.